 Sort flies under a dissecting microscope using a small paintbrush to collect approximately xx-xxx Drosophila males of the desired genotype.

 (Authors: How many flies will be collected for this experiment?
-What genotype will you be collecting? )
+What genotype will you be collecting? ) 6-8 flies will be collected per genotype.
+Wild-type flies of the CantonS genotype as well as transgenic flies carrying the b-tubulin-GFP transgene will be used.

 Next, remove the wings from each fly with forceps.
 This will prevent the flies from floating in the liquid during dissection.